jamzed/PHPAgingPhotos/README.md

 PHPAgingPhotos
 ==============

-PHP class for aging your photos
+PHP class for aging your photos.

 Requirements:
 - PHP + gd library

-what we do
+What we do
 ==========

 - load your photo